BLCM/bl3mods/Aaron0000/Balands/README.md

 Means of Destruction - No change.

-Torgue Cross-Promotion - No change.
+Torgue Cross-Promotion - Increased the splash damage bonus to 7% per point.

 Stainless Steel Bear - Increased Iron Bear damage per point to 6%.